magiccyril/Fifa-standings/README.md

 ### d) Create database

 Final step: you have to create the database and the schema.
-Hopefully Symfony will help you to do this.
+Fortunately Symfony will help you to do this.
 Run the following:

 ``` bash